suvojeet-sengupta/Suvojeet_Sengupta/README.md

 ## 📄 License

-This project is licensed under a standard copyright license.
+This project is proprietary and the code is not available under any open-source license.
+All rights are reserved.
 See the [LICENSE](LICENSE) file for details.

 ## 📬 Contact